varunmalik82/extent-report-with-parallel-execution/README.md

 ### System Requirement
-- Safari & ChromeDriver should be installed on your machine, if not please update the test for browsers present on your machine
+- Safari & ChromeDriver should be installed on your machine, if not please update the test for the browsers present on your machine

 ### Tests
-- This solution contain 2 tests
+- This solution contains 2 tests
-- 'ReportingProblemWithParallelExecution' is created to show the issue caused due to unawareness of the role of static variable in test creating for a threaded solution
+- 'ReportingProblemWithParallelExecution' is created to show the issue caused due to unawareness of the role of static variable in test creation for a threaded solution
 -  'ReportingSolution' is another test created keeping the correct variable usage for a threaded application

-### how to run the tests
+### How to run the tests
-- update the Testng.xml for one the above test you are planning to run
+- Update the Testng.xml for one the above test you are planning to run

-### Notes
+### Notes -

 `Static variable is a shared resource`
 - which can be used to exchange some information among different threads.